tanqiya/tp/docs/UserGuide.md

 ## **1. Introduction**

 Welcome to the ***Teletubbies User Guide***!
-This guide is designed to provide readers with an overview of how to use Teletubbies on a day-to-day basis.
+This guide is designed to provide readers with an overview of how to use Teletubbies on a daily basis.

 Maybe you have just downloaded Teletubbies and want to learn about how to [get started](#3-quick-start).
 Maybe you are a current user and need a refresher on the [available commands](#6-command-summary).